MrGhostsx/Save-Restricted-Content-Premium/README.md

 - `/broadcast` : Broadcast Message To User (Admin Only)

 ```
-start - Check Bot Is Working Or Not
+start - 🚀 Start the bot.
-help - Check How To Use Bot
+help - ❓ Help if you're new.
-login - Login Your Telegram String Session
+login - 🔑 Get into the bot.
-logout - Logout Your Session
+logout - 🚪 Get out of the bot.
-cancel - Cancel Your Any Ongoing Task
+cancel - 🚫 Cancel batch process.
-broadcast - Broadcast Message To User (Admin Only)
+broadcast - ⚙️ Broadcast Message To User (Admin Only)
 ```

 ---